CreativeAcer/spnamevalidator/README.md

 ## SPNameValidator  ![](https://img.shields.io/badge/Build-passing-brightgreen.svg)  ![](https://img.shields.io/badge/coverage-100%25-brightgreen.svg) [![CodeFactor](https://www.codefactor.io/repository/github/creativeacer/spnamevalidator/badge/master)](https://www.codefactor.io/repository/github/creativeacer/spnamevalidator/overview/master)

 This validator will help you validate names for SharePoint 2013/2016 or SharePoint Online.
-The validation can be used for Lib/list names and file names.
+The validation can be used for Lib/list names, file names and Site-Subsite names.

 The purpose of this library is to check field inputs by users.
 For example if a form is used to create a new list / listItem / ... this code will check if the input is valid for the selected sharepoint version.

-DEFAULT - The validator uses the characters and words defined by microsoft as being illegal for both File - Folder - Library - List
+DEFAULT - The validator uses the characters and words defined by microsoft as being illegal for both File - Folder - Library - List - Site
 [![Donate](https://img.shields.io/badge/Microsoft-Link-blue.svg)](https://support.office.com/en-us/article/Invalid-file-names-and-file-types-in-OneDrive-OneDrive-for-Business-and-SharePoint-64883a5d-228e-48f5-b3d2-eb39e07630fa)

 CUSTOM - Next to those you also have the option to set custom characters and words.